Les Vampires: Aftermath

 Musidora saw a noticeable raise in her public profile after the film's release, becoming a star of French cinema.
 She was able to concentrate her career on directing and writing her own films. Édouard Mathé and Marcel Lévesque enjoyed lengthy film careers as a result of their performances.
 The three leads, as well as many other cast members, were re-cast by Feuillade to appear in his other serials such as Judex, Tih Minh, Barrabas and Parisette.

 Critical reception

 Contemporary

 Les Vampires, like other Feuillade crime serials, was generally despised by critics of the time.
 A reviewer for the magazine Hebdo-Film said: "That a man of talent, an artist, as the director of most of the great films which have been the success and glory of Gaumont, starts again to deal with this unhealthy genre [the crime film], obsolete and condemned by all people of taste, remains for me a real problem."
-Vilified by those who wished to elevate the cultural status of film in France, Les Vampires was criticised for being "old-fashioned and inartistic", lacking the artistry of films such as The Birth of a Nation by D. W. Griffith, also first released in 1915.
+Les Vampires was criticised for being "old-fashioned and inartistic", lacking the artistry of films such as The Birth of a Nation by D. W. Griffith, also first released in 1915.
 Feuillade, conscious of his film's lack of appeal to critics, once said "A film is not a sermon nor a conference, even less a rebus, but a means to entertain the eyes and the spirit."
-However, it did receive some underground praise, French poets André Breton and Louis Aragon calling it "the reality of this century.
-Beyond fashion.
-Beyond taste."